 “Those who trust in their riches will fail, but the righteous will thrive like a green leaf.”
 Proverbs 11:28

 I find a couple of things profoundly interesting about this verse.
 First, it says that those who place their trust in the stuff and the money they have WILL FAIL.
 There is no wiggle room.
-Second, the verse doesn’t say the comparative opposite claiming that it is the poor that will succeed.
+Second, the verse doesn’t say the comparative opposite, claiming that the poor will succeed.
 It says the righteous will.
-You can have money and be righteous… but it’s walking with God that makes you successful… not your bank account.
+You can have money and be righteous… but walking with God makes you successful… not your bank account.

-It is also, as I’m prone to say, profoundly interesting that the person who wrote that Proverb at the prompting of the Holy Spirit was King Solomon.
+As I’m prone to say, it is also profoundly interesting that the person who wrote that Proverb at the prompting of the Holy Spirit was King Solomon.
 At the time, he was the richest person on earth.
 And as was reported in the Biblical record, Solomon’s riches far exceeded any known personal wealth today.
 For him to have learned this lesson is important for us to realize.

 For the record, as of April 2022, Elon Musk is currently the richest man on earth.
 There are sheiks in the Middle East whose oil producing families may have them at an even higher level, but those aren’t reported.
 Elon Musk is worth $219,000,000,000.
 That’s 219 billion dollars.
-To put that kind of wealth in perspective, I went to my calculator.
+I went to my calculator to put that kind of wealth in perspective.
 Wrap your head around this.
 I did the calculations several times.

 Imagine if I had $100,000 to my name and wanted to give you some money.
-I reach into my pocket, and I pull out a quarter, two dimes and a penny and hand it to you.
+I reach into my pocket, pull out a quarter, two dimes, and a penny, and hand it to you.
 I give you $0.46.
 If Elon Musk were to give you that same exact percentage of his wealth, he would write you a check for $1,000,000.
 It really is incredible.

 Another Warning of the Danger of Having